Pablo Carreño Busta: 2016: Breakthrough, first ATP title, US Open doubles final, top 40

-2017: Strong Grand Slam results, Top Ten & ATP Finals debut
+2017: Grand Slam success, Top Ten & ATP Finals debut

 After a quarterfinal appearance in Sydney, Carreño Busta reached the third round of the Australian Open losing to Denis Istomin.
 He also made the semifinals of the doubles alongside Guillermo García López.
 In Buenos Aires, he lost to the eventual champion Alexandr Dolgopolov in straight sets in the semifinals.
 The following week, Carreño Busta reached his first ATP 500 final at the Rio Open, saving a match point against rising teen Casper Ruud en route before losing to Dominic Thiem.
 However, he won the doubles title with Pablo Cuevas.
 In São Paulo, he fell to Cuevas, his doubles partner, the two-time defending and eventual champion in the semifinals.

 At the Indian Wells Open in March, Carreño Busta avenged his defeat to Cuevas, saving two match points in the process to advance to his first ATP Masters 1000 semifinal where he lost to world No. 3, Stan Wawrinka, in straight sets.
 As a result, he rose to a new career high of world No. 19.
 He received a first round bye at the Miami Open but was upset by Federico Delbonis in the second.
 In Spain's quarterfinal Davis Cup tie against Serbia, he lost both of his matches to Viktor Troicki in singles and to Troicki and Nenad Zimonjić in doubles.

 Carreño Busta began his clay-court season at the Monte-Carlo Masters, where he lost to world No. 2 Novak Djokovic, in three sets in the third round.
-He reached the same round in Barcelona, losing to lucky loser Yuichi Sugita who had defeated Tommy Robredo and Richard Gasquet in the first two rounds.
+He reached the same round in Barcelona, losing to lucky loser Yūichi Sugita who had defeated Tommy Robredo and Richard Gasquet in the first two rounds.
 After early losses in Madrid and Rome, Carreño Busta played his maiden Grand Slam quarterfinal at the French Open, upsetting eleventh seed Grigor Dimitrov in straight sets and fifth seed Milos Raonic in five sets en route.
 In his quarterfinal against compatriot Rafael Nadal, Carreño Busta was forced to retire at a set and 0–2 down due to injury.

 At the US Open he made his first Grand Slam semifinal without dropping a set, beating Diego Schwartzman at the quarterfinal stage.
 He then lost to Kevin Anderson in four sets.
 At the year-end ATP Finals, he served as an Alternate in replacement of Rafael Nadal, who withdrew from playing his first round.
 Carreño Busta then went on lose to Dominic Thiem and to eventual champion Grigor Dimitrov.
 His year end ranking was No. 10.